-Northern is affiliated with the Australian Veteran Cycling Council (AVCC), the umbrella organisation for veteran cycling in Australia, and its Victorian state body, the Victorian Veterans Cycling Council (VVCC).
+Northern is affiliated with the Australian Veteran Cycling Council (AVCC), the umbrella organisation for veteran cycling in Australia, and its Victorian state body, the Veterans Cycling Victoria (VCV).
 More information on these organisations can be found on their websites.

-General Meetings of the Club are held on the second Monday of each month at 6:30pm Abruzzo Club, 377 Lygon Street, East Brunswick.
-All members are welcome to attend – come along and have a say in how the club is run.
+General Meetings of the Club are held on a monthly basis, usually after a Criterium at National Boulevard Campbellfield – come along and have a say in how the club is run.

-The Club celebrates its 40th anniversary in 2016.
+The Club celebrated its 40th anniversary in 2016.
 The following excerpts are from a Club history compiled in 2003.